Engee documentation

 Notebook

-• the traction lithium-ion battery of an electric vehicle
+• Electric vehicle traction lithium-ion battery

-The model uses a realistic DC link load profile, which is determined by the dynamic driving cycle of the electric vehicle.
+The model uses a realistic DC link load profile, which is determined by the dynamic cycle of the electric vehicle.
 The total simulation time is 3600 seconds.

 General view of the model